What are the benefits of being a mediaX Associate Member?

-An annual Theme Day tailored to your organization’s interests.
-(See Theme Day description below.)
+An annual Themed Conversation tailored to your organization’s interests.
+(See Themed Conversation description below.)

-What is a mediaX Theme Day and what value will it add to my organization?
+What is a mediaX Themed Conversation and what value will it add to my organization?

-A Theme Day is a day-long program developed with your company’s interests expressly in mind.
+A Themed Conversation is a day-long program developed with your company’s interests expressly in mind.
 Thought leaders from Stanford, with expertise related to your selected theme or topic, present their latest research to you and your group.

-Theme Days usually run from 9 AM to 5 PM.
-They can include visits to professors’ lab; this is at their discretion.
+Themed Conversations usually run a full day.
 The agenda includes an introduction, meetings with three to five Stanford researchers and thought leaders, and a wrap-up discussion.
 A summary report of the ideas presented is prepared for your company.

-How long does it take to plan a Theme Day?
+How long does it take to plan a Themed Conversation?

 8 to 10 weeks is the optimal time to schedule travel of attendees from your organization and to work around the teaching commitments of faculty members.
 Shorter lead times can be accommodated, if necessary.

-Can my organization have more than one Theme Day?
+Can my organization have more than one Themed Conversation?

-Yes, additional Theme Days can be planned for your organization.
+Yes, additional Themed Conversations can be planned for your organization.
 An additional contribution may be requested.
 Contact Martha Russell for details.